Qalandar Momand: Other Recognitions

 Qalandar Momand also received numerous awards from literary societies, press clubs, and cultural organizations throughout Pakistan, recognizing both his intellectual stature and his principled activism.

 Personal life

-Qalandar Momand was the fourth of the six sons born to Maulana Sahibzada Saif ur Rahman.
+Qalandar Momand was the fourth of the six sons born to Sahibzada Saif ur Rahman.
 His brother Sahibzada Faizur Rahman Faizi was also a notable Pashto poet.
-His two sons Jalawan Momand, Zalan Momand and a daughter Durr e Nayab Sahibzada are known in social and academic circles.
+His two sons Jalawan Momand,Marghalara,Zalan Momand and a daughter Durr e Nayab Sahibzada are known in social and academic circles.

 Death and legacy

 He died on 4 February 2003.
 His legacy remains central to Pashto literature, progressive thought, and Pashtun identity discourse.
 He is revered not only as a literary figure but also as a principled public intellectual who refused to compromise on issues of justice, freedom, and cultural dignity.